 Spoon the active starter onto the sheet, leaving your standard base amount in the bowl/jar, then use the spoon to spread the starter as thinly as possible on the paper.
 The thinner it is, the faster it will dry out.

 Cover with the food cover and leave for 2-3 days until fully dried out.
 I always air dry mine, if you have a dehydrator you can make it faster.

 Once dried it will be a darker colour and will start to lift off the paper itself.
-Fold the paper up to break up the dried starter (this way you don’t need to actually handle it) and tip the broken bits into a clean jar.
+Fold the paper up to break up the dried starter (this way you do not need to actually handle it) and tip the broken bits into a clean jar.
 You can leave it in larger pieces or break it down more in a clean blender.

 You can now gift and send portions to friends and family so that they can share your sourdough joy, or you can store it in an airtight container in a cool dark place for several months.

-To revive: I mix 15g of dried Star with 80g flour and 90g water, stir well and leave it in a firmly covered bowl for 24-36 hours to bubble up and fully come back to life, then it’s fully revived and ready to use.
+To revive: I mix 15g of dried Star with 80g flour and 90g water, stir well and leave it in a firmly covered bowl for 24-36 hours to bubble up and fully come back to life, then it is fully revived and ready to use.
 During that time I give it a couple of stirs.
 Then follow the usual guidelines for how to use it…